 The Yankees and Rangers offered more money, but almost a year after they traded him to the Mariners, Lee opted to return to the Phillies, the team he helped pitch into the 2009 World Series.
 Lee joined Roy Halladay, Roy Oswalt and Cole Hamels to give Philadelphia what most observers felt was the best starting rotation in either league.

-The 24-year-old Andrus is now owed $131 million over the next 10 seasons, including the money left on his current deal.
-Andrus is considered one of the top young shortstops in baseball.
+After signing an eight-year extension in April 2013, the 24-year-old Andrus was owed $131 million over the next 10 seasons, including the money left on his current deal.
+Andrus was considered one of the top young shortstops in baseball.
 He was an All-Star in 2012, when he hit .286 with 31 doubles.
-But the investment is heavy for a player with a career .275 batting average and only 14 home runs in four seasons.
+But the investment was heavy for a player with a career .275 batting average and only 14 home runs in four seasons.
 The Rangers are betting that Andrus will continue to grow offensively.

 Mets fans are loathe to admit this, but Beltran reportedly would have played for the Yankees for a lot less money.
 Instead, he cashed in on his breakout 2004 postseason with the Astros by signing with the Mets, whom he led to within one game of the World Series in 2006.

-Dustin Pedroia and the Boston Red Sox have reportedly agreed on an eight-year contract extension worth $110 million ? the most ever for a second baseman ? and will stretch through 2021, with Pedroia owning a full no-trade clause.
+Pedroia and the Red Sox agreed on an eight-year contract extension worth $110 million, with Pedroia owning a full no-trade clause.
 Pedroia has been a franchise cornerstone in Boston since his rookie year in 2007, when the Red Sox won the World Series and he won AL Rookie of the Year after hitting .317.
 The next season, Pedroia hit a career-high .326 with 54 doubles and scored 118 runs to win Most Valuable Player.
-The second baseman is just the latest player to join baseball's exclusive club of $100 million men.

 The Dodgers lured Brown away from the Padres in free agency after the 1998 season with the biggest contract in history at the time.
 Brown pitched well, though not spectacularly, for the Dodgers in parts of five non-playoff seasons before being traded to the Yankees.